billsix/programmingFromTheGroundUp/docs/source/functions.rst

 value of a number if the power is 0 (hint, anything raised to the zero power is 1).
 Keep trying.
-If it doesn't work at first, try going through your program by hand with a scrap of paper, keeping track of where FIXMEAMPebp; and FIXMEAMPesp; are pointing, what is on the stack, and what the values are in each register.
+If it doesn't work at first, try going through your program by hand with a scrap of paper, keeping track of where
+%ebp; and %esp; are pointing, what is on the stack, and what the values are in each register.

 .. _recursivefunctions: